-If the child is covered under both the mother's and father's insurance plan, whichever parent's birthday (month and day only) comes first, is the insurance policy that is primary.
+For children covered under both the mother’s and the father’s insurance plan, the plan of whichever parent’s birthday (month and day only) comes first is the primary insurance policy.

 My child is receiving therapy services and I do not understand the billing cycle.